BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 He could no longer reconfigure his identity through the new vocabulary.
 He was *humiliated* and sought another language, so that everything that had seemed particularly important to him might once again become true and good.
-What he found is the language of dominance.
+What he found is **the language of dominance**.

->The *will to dominate* was the fundamental law of the life of the universe from its most rudimentary forms to its most elevated ones.
+>The will to dominate was the fundamental law of the life of the universe from its most rudimentary forms to its most elevated ones.
 That man was driven by a divine bestiality. -- Benito Mussolini

 <!--